 11.2 Duration of the Plan.
-The Plan shall commence on the date specified herein, and subject to Section 11.1 (regarding the Board's right to amend or terminate the Plan), shall remain in effect for ten (10) years from the effective date until June 18, 2019.
+The Plan shall commence on the date specified herein, and subject to Section 11.1 (regarding the Board's right to amend or terminate the Plan), shall remain in effect until June 18, 2019.

-SECTION 12 GENERAL PROVISIONS
+GENERAL PROVISIONS